PIFSCstockassessments/2024-WCNPO-MLS-Rebuilding/readme.md

 # **2024 WCNPO MLS Rebuilding**

 ### **Purpose**
-> This repository is a place to share information, data, and analytical work on the rebuilding plan
+> This repository stores information, data, and analytical work
+> on the 2024-2025 rebuilding plan analyses conducted by the ISC
-for the Striped Marlin stock in the Western and Central North Pacific Ocean in 2024
+> for the Striped Marlin stock in the Western and Central North Pacific Ocean.

 ### **Folder Structure**
 > * The full rebuilding analysis results are in /2024-results